 Dave Frohnmayer, who passed away in 2015, was President Emeritus and Professor of Law at the University of Oregon.
 He served as Attorney General of Oregon from 1981 to 1991 and was Dean of the University of Oregon School of Law from 1992 to 1994.
 He was educated at Harvard College and held an MA degree from Oxford University, where he studied as a Rhodes Scholar.
 He received his JD from the University of California, Berkeley.
 Dave was a founding Director of the National Marrow Donor Program and a past member of the Board of Trustees of the Fred Hutchinson Cancer Research Center.
 He also served as an advisor to the Board of Directors of the Fanconi Anemia Research Fund.

 Lynn Frohnmayer is a graduate of Stanford University and received her Master in Social Work degree from Smith College.
 She has been a caseworker and a manager for the Oregon Children’s Services Division and a national consultant and trainer on foster care issues.
 She is a past member of the Board of Directors of Doernbecher Children’s Hospital Foundation.
-Lynn has served as Family Support Coordinator for the Fanconi Anemia Research Fund and is now on the Board of Directors.
+Lynn has served as Family Support Coordinator for the Fanconi Anemia Research Fund and is now advisor to the Board of Directors.